lucas-munoz1/lucas-munoz1.github.io/README.md

 classes for single product pages on Amazon, AliExpress, and Alibaba, as well as a class to collect customer review data from Amazon.
 The data collection process was divided into two sections:

-1. Collect data to make machine learning models
+### Data for Modeling

 First, I needed to collect data specifically for modeling.
 In order to make a model that generalizes well to data it hasn’t been trained on, I needed a rich variety of products from many different categories.
 To address this, I created two scrapers for Amazon and Aliexpress, that navigated through the sites given categories, and collected product links.
 These links, fed into the scraping classes for single product pages, allowed me to collect my first dataset, which was used throughout the modeling process.

 VISUAL PLACEHOLDER: GIF OF SCRAPING IN ACTION - ALIEXPRESS

 Figure X shows the link collection script in action, navigating through each category, and storing the product links that it finds.

-3. Collect data to analyze
+### Data for Analysis

 After modeling was completed, I needed a way to collect data specific to products I was interested in analyzing.
 To address this, I created a scraper to search on Amazon for manually entered product names and collect an arbitrary number of products and customer reviews.
 This script allowed me to collect new datasets as needed.

 VISUAL PLACEHOLDER: GIF OF SCRAPING IN ACTION – AMAZON

 Figure X depicts the Amazon data collection script in action, navigating to the search results of a given product, collecting and storing product data.

-VISUAL PLACEHOLDER: FLOWCHART OF DATA COLLECTION
+VISUAL PLACEHOLDER: FLOWCHART OF THE 2 DATA COLLECTION PROCESSES

 Figure X visualizes the movement of the data collected….. blah blah blah